CHendrick00/sp-nnlc-docker/README.md

     - `[DEVICE_ID]_[ROUTE_NAME]-lat_accel_vs_torque.png`

 **Notes:**
-- When reviewing individual route outputs, the strongest indicator of rlog quality is the number of Driver torque events (column 3) listed the lat_accel_vs_torque plot, the ratio of Driver events to LKA events (column 2), and the overall shape and distribution of the Driver events.
-Routes with a large ratio of driver to LKA events or a noisy pattern of driver events should be removed from the pool to reduce the amount of low quality data going into the model.
+- When reviewing individual route outputs, the strongest indicators of rlog quality are the number of Driver torque events (column 3) listed the lat_accel_vs_torque plot, the ratio of Driver events to LKA events (column 2), and the overall shape and distribution of the Driver events.
+Routes with a large ratio of driver to LKA events or a noisy pattern of driver events should be removed from the pool to reduce the amount of low quality data in the training dataset.

 ### Post-Processing Cleanup
-When changing the pool of rlogs under `/data/rlogs`, you would normally also need to remember to clean up the rlogs and lat files present in the processing and review directories. `nnlc-clean` simplifies this by allowing for quick cleanup of the output directory.
+When switching to another set of rlogs under `/data/rlogs` or removing previously processed rlogs from the dataset, you would normally also need to remember to manually delete the rlogs and lat files present in the processing directory. `nnlc-clean` simplifies this by allowing for quick cleanup of the output directory.
+Be aware that once run this cleanup is irreversible, but does not delete any files outside of the output directory so any unintentional deletions can generally be recreated by running processing again.

 **Instructions**
 1. Run the processing and review cleanup script using docker exec:</br>
   `docker exec -it nnlc bash -c nnlc-clean`
-2. You will be presented with a list of files that would be deleted followed by a (y/n) prompt for each of these options:
+2. For each case where matching files are identified for cleanup, you will be presented with a list of files that would be deleted followed by a (y/n) prompt for each of these options:
     - `nnlc-process` lat files & processing and training outputs
     - `nnlc-process` rlogs copied to the processing directory
+    - `nnlc-review` route plots
     - `nnlc-review` lat files & processing outputs
     - `nnlc-review` rlogs copied to the review processing directory

 **Notes:**
-- There is intentionally no option to clean logs from the rlog download directory, as permanently deleting your entire `rlog-import` archive would rarely be desired and as such should be a deliberate action.
+- There is intentionally no option to clean logs from the rlog download directory, as permanently deleting your entire `rlog-import` archive would rarely be desired and as such should be a deliberate, manual action.

 ## Installation

 ### Windows
 1. Enable virtualization in BIOS.
 Refer to your motherboard's documentation for where this setting is located.
 Typically this is named 'VT-x' or 'SVM' and located under CPU Configuration or similar.
-2. From PowerShell, install [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install):</br>`wsl --install`
+2. From PowerShell, install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install):</br>`wsl --install`
-3. Install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) with WSL 2 backend.
+3. Install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) with WSL2 backend.
 4. Follow the instructions in [GPU Support](#gpu-support).
 5. Download the provided docker-compose-windows.yml file.
 6. Update environment variables for your vehicle and comma device ID.
 See [Environment Variables](#environment-variables).